solana-labs/solana/docs/src/running-validator/validator-troubleshoot.md

 ## Downgrade

-If a new column family has been introduced to the validator blockstore a subsequent downgrade of the validator to a version prior to the version where the new column family was introduced will cause the validator to fail while opening the blockstore during startup.
+If a new column family has been introduced to the validator blockstore, a subsequent downgrade of the validator to a version that predates the new column family will cause the validator to fail while opening the blockstore during startup.

 List column families:
 ```